I'm going overseas for less than 6 months

 We also match information with Customs so we’re notified when student loan borrowers who have fallen behind on their repayments are travelling to New Zealand.
 We use this information to contact the borrower to discuss their student loan and make arrangements to repay their loan arrears, or pursue other collection processes.

-Inland Revenue and Customs have met the conditions of an information matching programme under the Privacy Act 1993, and have the approval of the Office of the Privacy Commissioner.
+Inland Revenue, Customs and DIA have met the conditions of an information matching programme under the Privacy Act 1993, and have the approval of the Office of the Privacy Commissioner.

 If you're going to be overseas for more than 6 months, you're legally required to let us know you'll be out of the country.
 You'll also need to let us know when you return if you're going to be back for more than 6 months.